Dxk09/ZeroDayApp/replit.md

-# Zero-Day ANN Detection System
+# Zero-Day OCSVM Detection System

 ## Project Overview
-A streamlined Streamlit application focused on training Artificial Neural Networks (ANN) on KDDTrain+ dataset and testing them against authentic zero-day attacks from KDDTest+.
-The system follows a specific workflow: train on known attacks, then evaluate detection performance on previously unseen attack types.
+A streamlined Streamlit application focused on training One-Class Support Vector Machines (OCSVM) on normal traffic from KDDTrain+ dataset and testing them against authentic zero-day attacks from KDDTest+.
+The system follows a specific workflow: train on normal traffic patterns, then evaluate detection performance on previously unseen attack types.

 ## Recent Changes
-- **2025-07-15**: Enhanced ANN architecture for better zero-day detection performance
+- **2025-07-15**: Replaced ANN with OCSVM for more effective zero-day detection
-- **2025-07-15**: Improved model with 6 hidden layers, 128 units, batch normalization, and class balancing
+- **2025-07-15**: Implemented One-Class SVM focusing on normal traffic patterns
-- **2025-07-15**: Added BCEWithLogitsLoss with pos_weight for imbalanced attack detection
+- **2025-07-15**: Added hyperparameter optimization with grid search
-- **2025-07-15**: Implemented AdamW optimizer with learning rate scheduling
+- **2025-07-15**: Created binary prediction interface for anomaly detection
-- **2025-07-15**: Created streamlined zero-day detection app with proper data separation
+- **2025-07-15**: Added support for RBF, linear, poly, and sigmoid kernels
-- **2025-07-15**: Fixed data format issues for proper ANN training
+- **2025-07-15**: Implemented proper anomaly scoring for zero-day threats
-- **2025-07-15**: Removed unnecessary components to focus purely on zero-day detection
+- **2025-07-15**: Streamlined training to focus on normal traffic only

 ## Project Architecture